 In June 2023, the Company entered into an agreement to amend the Fresh Energy Promissory Note whereby the \$500 contingent consideration was added to the remaining principal amount outstanding and the Company shall continue to pay monthly instalments of \$100 until the revised outstanding amount is repaid.
-As of March 31, 2024, the Company has repaid \$2,364 of principal owing under the Fresh Energy Promissory Note.
-Subsequent to March 31, 2024, the Company and Fresh Energy entered into a second agreement to amend the Fresh Energy Promissory Note to revise the payment schedule for the remaining principal outstanding.
-Under the revised payment plan, the monthly instalments were reduced to \$25 for 12 months beginning March 15.

-2024 and resume to \$100 until the outstanding amount is repaid.
+As of September 30, 2024, the Company has repaid \$2,692 of principal owing under the Fresh Energy Promissory Note.
+In April 2024, the Company and Fresh Energy entered into a second agreement to amend the Fresh Energy Promissory Note to revise the payment schedule for the remaining principal outstanding.
+Under the revised payment plan, the monthly instalments were reduced to \$25 for 12 months beginning March 15, 2024 and resume to \$100 until the outstanding amount is repaid.
 The maturity date of the amended Fresh Energy Promissory Note is July 15, 2025

 In June 2023, the Company entered into an agreement to amend the \$3,400 unsecured promissory note owing to Peter Quiring, which required the Company to pay monthly instalments of \$100 for 36 months, starting November 2024 and maturing in November 2027.
-Subsequent to March 31, 2024, the unsecured note owing to Peter Quiring was amended for a second time, such that the Company will be required to pay monthly instalments of \$100, starting in August 2025 and maturing in November 2028, and a one-time payment of \$72 on the maturity date of the note.
+In April 2024, the unsecured note owing to Peter Quiring was amended for a second time, such that the

+Company will be required to pay monthly instalments of \$100, starting in August 2025 and maturing in November 2028, and a one-time payment of \$72 on the maturity date of the note.
 The unsecured promissory note bears interest of 8.0% per annum between November 2024 and August 2025, and 6.0% per annum starting in August 2025.

 The Company entered into a brokerage agreement with Kindred Partners Inc. ("Kindred") to act as the Company's strategic sales agent in September 2019.
 In October 2022, the brokerage agreement with Kindred was terminated.
 In January 2023, Kindred commenced arbitration against the Company for an aggregate claim of \$3,442.
 The Company has filed its defence and counterclaim against Kindred.
-As at March 31, 2024, the Company has recorded a provision of \$1,767 related to this claim.
+During the second quarter of 2024, the Company reached a settlement of \$2,200 payable to Kindred.
+The first payment of \$400 was made in September 2024, to be followed by 12 monthly instalments of \$150 starting in October 2024.